 Theme 3: Culture

 My lifestyle and traditions reflect my African culture, which is unique from other traditional U.S. cultures.
 Experiences that are unique to my heritage support the third theme of culture.
 I learned that qualitative research could help society understand a culture better.
-The pre-intensive convinced me that the best means of understanding immigrants’ struggles is through qualitative research, specifically, phenomenology.
+The pre-intensive assignments convinced me that the best means of understanding immigrants’ struggles is through qualitative research, specifically, phenomenology.
 For example, as I reflected on living out my value system, these reflections made me understand how my communication style is different from my family members.
 These findings were something I did not know before.
 Differences in culture can emerge as helpful findings from a qualitative inquiry.

 Pre-Intensive Conclusion